 Economic data outside the U.S., while not as strong as in 2017, was broadly positive.
 In the Eurozone, GDP growth across the 19 members grew at an annualized rate of 1.6%, and unemployment continued to decline.
 In Japan, economic growth rebounded during the last months of the year as consumer spending increased.
 Monetary policy within Europe and Japan remains stimulative, in stark contrast to the Federal Reserve, which raised rates four times in 2018.
 Although the Bank of China maintained its stable outlook for GDP growth in 2019, there were signs of an economic slowdown, as policies to curb credit growth, reforms and trade disputes with the U.S. impacted consumer and manufacturing activity.

-Our Balanced Pool, the investment choice for most of our philanthropists, maintains a diversified portfolio with exposure to equity markets as well as more conservative asset classes such as U.S. fixed income.
-Although we saw mixed results in global equities, the Balanced Pool was able to deliver a 2.2% quarterly gain and is up 7.3% over the latest 12-month period (net of investment management fees), in comparison with 5.3% for the 60/40 benchmark (60% global equities/40% Barclays aggregate).
-The Balanced Pool has also exceeded its target benchmark over the one, three, five, seven and 10-year periods.
-Much of this success is attributable to active management in equities, as well as strong performance in alternative areas.
+Our largest investment option, the Balanced Pool, maintains a diversified portfolio that includes exposure to the equity markets described above, as well as more conservative asset classes such as U.S. Fixed Income.
+The fourth quarter provided no area of safety, reducing all institutional portfolios.
+For the year the Balanced Pool lost -6.9%.
+While absolute results were negative, we delivered strong execution in a difficult market environment.
+The Balanced Pool exceeded its target benchmark over the three, five, seven and 10-year periods.
+Much of this success is attributable to active management of equities and strong performance in alternative areas.

-The Foundation’s Index Pool, which is entirely passive, gained 2.6% for the quarter and is up 5.9% over the past 12 months.
-Our Growth Pool, which is invested more than 80% in equities, gained 2.4% this quarter and 6.6% for the latest 12 months.
+The Foundation’s entirely passive Index Pool is down -6.9% over the past 12 months.
+Our Growth Pool, with more than 80% of the portfolio in equities, lost -8.3% for the latest 12 months.

 Kirstin Sandaas, Chief Financial Operating Officer